thirdweb-example/signature-based-minting/README.md

 ## Connecting User's Wallets

-Over to the home page at `index.tsx`, we're using the [thirdweb React SDK MetaMask Connector](https://docs.thirdweb.com/react/category/wallet-connection) so our user can connect their wallet to our website.
+Over at the home page at `index.tsx`, we're using the [thirdweb React SDK MetaMask Connector](https://docs.thirdweb.com/react/category/wallet-connection) so our user can connect their wallet to our website.

 ```ts
 import {